 How to send money to Romania

-Find out how to send money to Romania with the best providers with these 4 steps
+Learn how to make a money transfer to Romania with the best exchange rate in 4 easy steps

-3. Choose the best money transfer company for your specific needs
+3. Choose the best option for your personal needs

-4. Sign up and get started wih your transfer with the provider of your choice
+4. Sign up and start your transaction with the service you selected

 Which provider should you use for transferring money to Romania?

 Thankfully, gone are the days when the only options to send money to Romania were an expensive bank transfer (banks take huge margin on the exchange rates) or an equally expensive cash transfers via an old-fashioned money transfer branch.

 There are now a lot of solutions to send money to Romania, whether you need the money to arrive on a bank account, in cash or on a mobile wallet.
 The cheapest solution will be to use one of the online providers offering low-cost transfers to bank accounts in Romania.
 Companies like TransferGo or TransferWise (website not available in romanian) are available from a lot of countries and act as intermediary to convert your money at the best exchange rate before sending it to Romania.

 If you need the money to arrive in cash, Azimo and Worldremit (website not available in romanian) cover almost all Romanian cities and offer very competitive rate.
 Western Union remains a valid solution for many transfers towards cash, especially if you need the money to arrive quickly.

 Find out which provider offers the best exchange rate and lowest fees for your next money transfer to Romania

 Depending on the definitions, we are between 4 and 12 million Romanians living outside Romania.
 The largest Romanian Diaspora is in Italy, followed by Spain, Germany and the United States.